 Please ensure that throughout the year if your child receives an immunisation e.g.: 12 months, 18months or 4years, you will need to provide your child’s immunisation status record to us.

-Due to Government regulations we are unable to enrol unimmunised children – failure to provide immunisation records = no enrolment.
+Due to Government regulations, we are unable to enroll unimmunised children – failure to provide immunisation records = no enrolment.

-You are required to keep your child at home for 24hours to monitor any side effects after immunisation (please see policy).
+You are required to keep your child at home for 24hours to monitor any side effects after immunisation/flu shot etc (please see policy).

 We appreciate your cooperation.